AleXXCunha/AleXXCunha/README.md

 # Speak, friend, and enter! 👋
 ### A passionate mechatronic engineer in search for ever-increasing professional growth

-<i>Mechatronic Engineer graduated at the University of Brasilia, I am extremely motivated, disciplined and communicative.
+<i>Control and Automation Engineer graduated at the University of Brasilia, I am extremely motivated, disciplined and communicative.
 I am constantly developing my skills and looking for ever-increasing professional growth.
 I have experience and a lot of interest in entrepreneurship and in the areas of building/residential automation.

 My Github profile features my expertise in hardware and software development for college projects, envolving embedded systems and java applications.
 I have worked on projects related to sensor interfacing, data acquisition, network and operational systems. </i>